ChrisEssery/group-project/server/readme.md

    "players": [
       {
          "username" : "aaa",
-         "result" : "WIN"
+         "result" : "WIN",
-      },
+         "score": 23  //not required, add it if there is a score },
       {
          "username" :"bbb",
          "result": "LOSE"
       }
-   ]
+   ],
-   "difficultyLevel": "easy" //if there is a choice of difficulty level "score" :20 //if there is a score
+   "difficultyLevel": "easy", //if there is a choice of difficulty level }
-}
 ```